dunst-project/dunst/README.md

 SYSCONFDIR=/etc/xdg at compile time.

 **Notes on SYSCONFFILE**

+Changing SYSCONFFILE does not affect the search for config files, meaning it will not take effect if you choose to install dunstrc to a location that cannot be found by the algorithm outlined in the FILES section of dunst(1).

 `make install` will not overwrite an already existing ${SYSCONFFILE} (i.e.
 /usr/local/etc/xdg/dunst/dunstrc), see SYSCONF_FORCE_NEW above.
 This is so you